nslay/diceloss_cpp/README.md

 Memory-efficient DiceLoss for PyTorch

 # Introduction
 Some of the dice loss implementations I've seen calculate softmax and one-hot encoded masks.
 This is not a big deal in 2D, but in 3D, this is extremely wasteful in memory.
-If you have K classes, the one-hot mask will require K * H * W * D in memory and the softmax will require twice that (one for the gradient).
+If you have batch size B and K classes, the one-hot mask will require B * K * H * W * D in memory and the softmax will require twice that (one for the gradient).
 So my workaround is to... not store one-hot encoded masks or softmax and instead calculate everything on the fly in the dice loss.

 The DiceLoss in this repository fuses one-hot and softmax into the dice loss calculation so that you do not need to store one-hot encoded masks or softmax.
 Code for both CPU and GPU have been implemented and tested.
 It's almost certaintly not computationally optimal!
 But at least you can fit more on the GPU!